Filippo Giuffrida Répaci: Education and career

-In 2013 he won the Michel Vanderborght Award for journalism with the following motivation: "Filippo Giuffrida joins in his person both sides of our tasks – the principal anti-fascism and the good journalism.
+In 2013 Répaci won the Michel Vanderborght Award for journalism with the following motivation: "Filippo Giuffrida joins in his person both sides of our tasks – the principal anti-fascism and the good journalism.
 First he lives for long time in Brussels and reports about the problems and developments of the EU.
 In his view are the real problems of the people, the social segregation and the democratic development.
 Especially the actual economic crisis and the social consequences he brings on the floor.
 Second he is an activist of the Italian antifascist organization ANPI as an international representative at the European Parliament and for all Italian in Belgium."